Why Socially Awkward People Don't Always Get Along With Each Other

 Members can feel conflicted about being in the awkward group

-If you get a bunch of so-called awkward or dorky people together they'll generally split out into two camps: The first group are happy to be there.
-They realize they're a bit different or quirky, and they feel they've found their home base.
+If you get a bunch of so-called awkward or dorky people together they'll generally fit into two camps: The first group are happy to be there.
+They realize they're a bit different or quirky, and feel they've found their home base.
 They don't care or notice that everyone else is awkward as well.
 The second group is more conflicted and self-loathing.
-They hate that they're 'losers' and they can't stand that their friends are 'losers' too, because it reflects their own perceived inadequacies back at them.
+They hate that they're "losers" and can't stand that their friends are "losers" too, because it reflects their own perceived inadequacies back at them.

-People who fall into the latter category can harm a group's atmosphere.
-They can't accept that this is where they've ended up.
-They may be in denial and believe that while everyone else in the group is an awkward weirdo, they're not nearly as bad.
-They may feel very emotionally invested in seeing themselves as normal and everyone else as a true loser who's beneath them.
+Friends who fall into the latter category can harm a group's atmosphere.
+They can't accept this is where they've ended up.
+They may be in denial and believe that while everyone else is an awkward weirdo, they're not nearly as bad.
+They may feel very emotionally invested in seeing themselves as normal, and everyone else as a true loser who's beneath them.
 As such they're always more concerned about putting distance between themselves and the other group members, rather than trying to make a connection.
 This attitude can come out in disrespectful, undermining behavior.
 Things really get tense when more than one person in the group feels the same way.

 Group members may reenact the bullying they were exposed to

-It's sad that sometimes when someone is bullied they don't become more sympathetic towards the downtrodden, but instead look to regain some sense of power and control by finding someone even further down the totem pole that they can kick around themselves.
+It's sad that sometimes when someone is bullied they don't become more sympathetic toward the downtrodden, but instead look to regain some sense of power and control by finding someone even further down the totem pole they can kick around themselves.
 This dynamic can sometimes appear in groups of more awkward students.
-For example, a guy who everyone else makes fun of may zero in on the student who's even more socially clumsy than he is, and then 'good naturedly' tease his 'friend' all the time.
+For example, a guy who everyone else makes fun of may zero in on the classmate who's even more socially clumsy than he is, and then "good naturedly" tease his "friend" all the time.

-People may act out mistaken ideas of how they think more sociable, popular people behave
+People may act out mistaken ideas of how they think more sociable, popular types behave

 This one can come from a similar place as the point above.
 Sometimes a group's members will unconsciously try to emulate how they think more popular people act in their cliques.
-However because of their social inexperience they end up acting out a misinformed version of those interactions, based more on evil stock characters in high school movies than anything.
-Group members can end up playing catty power games with each other as they vie to become a more dominant member.
+However, because of their social inexperience they end up acting out a misinformed, cartoonish version of those interactions, based more on evil stock characters in high school movies than anything.
+Everyone can end up playing mean, catty power games with each other as they vie to become a more dominant member.